 Those that aren’t, still manage to fit in with half-timbered walls or gabled roofs.
 It’s a popular spot but the banks of the River Rhine are the place to find some peace.

 Schloss Lenzburg is the type of Castle that deserves a big C. It’s a medieval medley of turrets, gates, and courtyards that could have been created by the Brothers Grimm.

 At its feet is the charming town center, not full of angry townspeople (as the Grimms would have had) but instead an attractive array of fine-looking buildings.

 If Disney could create its Switzerland, then it would probably look like Appenzell.
 Except this is real.
 In the middle of the rolling green hills that make up Switzerland’s smallest canton is the tiny cantonal capital, population 6,000 people.

 It’s almost too pretty for its own good, with brightly painted wooden houses, narrow lanes, and inviting squares.
 This is about as traditional as Switzerland gets.

-An archetypal Swiss town center has a wide main street lined with handsome buildings and topped and tailed by impressive town gates.
+An archetypal town center of Switzerland has a wide main street lined with handsome buildings and topped and tailed by impressive town gates.
 That is Willisau to a T.

 At the western end is the Obertor, a chunkier version of the refined Untertor at the opposite end of the small-but-grand street.
 In between the two are more pretty buildings than you can shake a stick at.